boazbk/tcs/lec_03_computation.md

 The name "algorithm" is derived from the Latin transliteration of  Muhammad ibn Musa al-Khwarizmi's name.
-Al-Khwarizmi was a Persian scholar during the 9th century whose books introduced the western world to the decimal positional numeral system, as well as the solutions of linear and quadratic equations (see [alKhwarizmi](){.ref}).
+Al-Khwarizmi was a Persian scholar during the 9th century whose books introduced the western world to the decimal positional numeral system, as well as to the solutions of linear and quadratic equations (see [alKhwarizmi](){.ref}).
 However Al-Khwarizmi's descriptions of algorithms were rather informal by today's standards.
 Rather than use "variables" such as $x,y$, he used concrete numbers such as 10 and 39, and trusted the reader to be able to extrapolate from these examples.^[Indeed, extrapolation from examples is still the way most of us first learn algorithms such as addition and multiplication, see [childrenalg](){.ref})]